 OVERVIEW: Phyllis & Jerome Lyle Rappaport Foundation is committed to the Greater Boston area and primarily funds fellowships and scholarships for medical research and public policy.
 The foundation also funds art prizes for emerging and promising contemporary artists and music composers.

-FUNDING AREAS: Public policy, neurologic and mental illness, medical research, art
+FUNDING AREAS: Public policy, neurological and mental illness, medical research, art

-IP TAKE: The Rappaport Foundation doesn’t publicize an open request for proposals or accept unsolicited grant requests from nonprofits.
-However, it is committed pretty exclusively to the Boston metropolitan area, and it’s all about strengthening local leadership.
+IP TAKE: The Rappaport Foundation does not publicize an open request for proposals or accept unsolicited grant requests from nonprofits.
+However, it is committed pretty exclusively to the Boston metropolitan area and looking to strengthen local leadership.

 PROFILE: Established in 1997, the Phyllis & Jerome Lyle Rappaport Foundation is the foundation of Jerome “Jerry” Rappaport and his wife, Phyllis.
 Although Jerry was a native New Yorker, he spent his adult life in Boston and remained committed to the goal of shaping a better future for the people of Boston.
 This political activist, real-estate developer, and philanthropist served in the John Hynes Mayoral administration and created the New Boston Committee in 1950.
 He worked in policy-level public service and as an attorney before creating the New Boston Fund in 1993, which owns, develops, and operates over 15 million square feet of office, research and development, warehouse, and residential real estate.
 The foundation’s grantmaking interests are public policy, neurological and mental illness, medical research, and art.